klahnakoski/mo-dots/docs/README.md

-## Towards a better `None`
+## What does Null mean?

-In many applications the meaning of `None` (or `null`) is always in the context of a known type: Each type has a list of expected properties, and if an instance is missing one of those properties we set it to `None`.
+In many applications the meaning of null is always in the context of a known type: Each type has a list of expected properties; if an instance is missing one of those properties we set it to null.
 Let us call it this the "*Missing Value*" definition.
 Also known as ["my billion dollar mistake"](https://en.wikipedia.org/wiki/Tony_Hoare).

-Another interpretation for `None` (or `null`), is that the instance simply does not have that property: Asking for the physical height of poem is nonsense, and we return `None`/`null` to indicate this.
-Databases use `NULL` in this way to allow tables to hold records of multiple (sub)types and minimize query complexity.
+Another interpretation for null, is that the instance simply does not have that property: Asking for the physical height of poem is nonsense, and we return null to indicate this.
+Databases use `NULL` in this way to allow tables to be polymorphic; represent records of multiple types and minimize query complexity.
 Call this version of None the "*Out of Context*" definition.

 Python, and the *pythonic way*, and many of its libraries, assume `None` is a